wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-auth/stock_plugins.md

 Purpose: Authenticate a user created by wazo-auth.
 These users do not map to telephony users at the moment.

+Note that email addresses and usernames are interchangeable.
+Given the fact that most mail servers do not care about the case of the username portion of the address, there must not be a wazo-auth user with a username identical to another user's email address, ignoring the differences in case.
+This makes it impossible to have a user A with username `bob@example.com` and a user B with an email address `Bob@example.com`.

 ## LDAP {#auth-backends-ldap}

 Backend name: `ldap_user`

 Purpose: Authenticate with an LDAP user.
 In this case, the LDAP server is used to authenticate while wazo-auth is used to identify.
 This means that an LDAP user must match a user present in wazo-auth.

+wazo-auth ignores the case of the email addresses on both the LDAP server and on wazo-auth.
+This means that if we have multiple users that match the email address fetched from the LDAP server, the first user found on wazo-auth's side will be used.

 The LDAP backend is configured for each tenant through a [wazo-auth REST API endpoint](/documentation/api/authentication.html#operation/updateLDAPBackendConfig).